Skip to contents

 plot(fit_RoBMA_test, parameter = "mu", prior = TRUE, xlim = c(-.5, 1))

 We can also visualize the estimates from the individual models used in the ensemble.
-We do that with the plot_models() which visualizes the effect size estimates and 95% CI of each of the specified models from the estimation ensemble (Model 1 corresponds to the fixed effect model and Model 2 to the random effect model).
+We do that with the plot_models() function, which visualizes the effect size estimates and 95% CI of each of the specified models from the estimation ensemble (Model 1 corresponds to the fixed effect model and Model 2 to the random effect model).
 The size of the square representing the mean estimate reflects the posterior model probability of the model, which is also displayed in the right-hand side panel.
-The bottom part of the figure shows the model averaged-estimate that is a combination of the individual model posterior distributions weighted by the posterior model probabilities.
+The bottom part of the figure shows the model-averaged estimate that is a combination of the individual model posterior distributions weighted by the posterior model probabilities.

 plot_models(fit_RoBMA_est)